jeremyplichta/k8s-run/README.md

 k8r [run] SOURCE [OPTIONS] -- COMMAND [ARGS...]
 ```

+> ⚠️ **Job Name Behavior**: k8r will now error if a job with the same name already exists, instead of auto-incrementing the name.
+Use `--rm` to delete the existing job first, or use a different `--job-name`.

 | Option | Description | Default | Example |
 |--------|-------------|---------|---------|
 | `--num N` | Number of parallel job instances | `1` | `--num 8` |